ARM-software/vscode-cmsis-csolution/README.md

 Errors such as `ld: unknown option: --cpu=Cortex-M4` appear in the build output.
 In this example, the CMSIS-Toolbox is trying to use the system linker rather than Arm Compiler's armlink.

 1. Ensure the `CMSIS_COMPILER_ROOT` environment variable is set correctly.
-You may need to restart Visual Studio Code so it picks up the new environment.
+Restart Visual Studio Code so it picks up the new environment.

 1. Clean the solution.
 In particular, delete the `out` and `tmp` directories.